Coast Range, California

 Headed north out of Middletown, you may notice most of the homes along this stretch of Highway 175 to Cobb appear to be brand new.
 That’s because they are.
 The majority of the homes along this southern leg were all lost during the Valley Fire, and many have been rebuilt atop the original foundations.

-The fire scar is fading but is still evident in many places along this ride, mostly in large trees, the fire extended west into the Mayacamas Range and east to Highway 29.
+The fire scar is fading but is still evident in many places along this ride, mostly in large trees.
+The fire line extended west into the Mayacamas Range and east to Highway 29.
 This ride flows through the center of the burn scar from one end to the other.
 In some sections, it appears as if you’re riding through a pin cushion, with hillsides still covered in echoes of tree cover reduced to acres of pins sticking up.

 Video of family escaping the 2015 Valley Fire, the Anderson Springs sign pictured is clearly visible at :53